apache/pekko/docs/src/main/paradox/common/may-change.md

  * is not guaranteed to be binary compatible in minor releases
  * may have its API change in breaking ways in minor releases
- * may be entirely dropped from Pekko in a minor release
+ * may be entirely dropped from Apache Pekko in a minor release

 Complete modules can be marked as **may change**, which will be stated in the module's description and in the docs.